AvilMey/Sonify-ACTAM/README.md

 interpreting data.

 It has evolved into an image sonification app purely.
-It serves the same purposes that the original app intended but was more fun to create.
+It serves the same purposes that the original app intended but with the aim to help visual impaired people to visualize in some way different type of images.

 This is the fruit of these labors.